VeldsparCrypto/Veldspar/README.md

 * To think about block chain currencies differently (in this case to try to solve the issues that currently affect coin systems in production).
 * To use PoW & PoS to good affect.
 The PoS actually being the amount in hash power you apply to the network.

-## The concept as spewing from my head (to be refined as thoughts gather):
+## The concept (still in development as problems are discovered and overcome):

 There are two parallel parts to the chain;